 5. El Trasgu

 Get off the beaten path and head to El Trasgu in El Campo del Príncipe, a pretty plaza with charming bars and restaurants in the old Jewish quarter.
-It’s just a five-minute walk from the Hotel Alhambra Palace and easily one of our favorite restaurants near the Alhambra.
+It’s just a five-minute walk from the Hotel Alhambra Palace and easily one of the best restaurants near the Alhambra.
 The food here is traditionally from Asturias in northern Spain.
-We love the cachopo here, as well as anything covered in creamy, cheesy cabrales sauce.
+You’ll love the cachopo here, as well as anything covered in creamy, cheesy cabrales sauce.
 And of course, don’t forget the hard cider!

 Address: Campo del Príncipe, 12